aguimaraesduarte/WorldBank-Shiny/README.md

 ```

 # Final thoughts
 The app is then run by calling `shinyApp(ui = ui, server = server)`, and produces a fairly similar output to what we were trying to replicate.
-Future work will include being able to select the x and y axes, as well as maybe labeling some countries (I could only label all of them, which made the plot look terrible).
+Future work will include being able to select the x and y axes, as well as maybe trying to optimize the subsetting so that the animation can become smooth even with the option to select and highlight countries.